OPTION 1: Tattoo Cream

 *When you are done, use cold water to help close your pores.
 This ensures that when you reapply cream, it will go on top of your skin instead of in it.

 *The first 3-4 days: Rub a SMALL amount of cream on your tattoo.
-We use DAB and After Inked.
+We use After Inked.
 This should be applied in a very thin layer like chapstick.
 Too much cream will cause the tattoo to become soggy and you will LOSE INK.

 *On the first night, you may want to bandage your tattoo with either dental bibs or saran wrap to prevent sticking to your bedding.
 Do not use any cloth bandages, as the fibers of this material can adhere to your open tattoo and hinder the healing process and cause infection.